HaojieZheng/BadmintonScoreCounter/Readme.txt

 == Introdution ==
 This is a simple project for me to get hands on with Android application programming.

+The goal of this app is to make an app that serves 2 purposes.
+The first is for badminton umpires to use during tournaments to keep track of scores.
+Sometimes it can be hard to both remember the scores, where the players should stand (especially doubles) and to notice fouls in the game.
+This app can help to reduce the mental strain by tracking the score and the player positions.
+The second purpose is for badminton clubs to keep track of their games.
+They will be able to use the player ranking feature to award the best player, or the player with the best turnout rate, or just as a record to calculate membership fees.

 == Change Log ==
  1.2    Fix Landscape mode
  1.1    Added player names to persistance storage